primatejs/primate/docs/guide/hooks.md

 **Executed** once

-**Precondition** configuration has been read and merged with defaults
+**Precondition** configuration has been loaded and merged with defaults

-The first hook to be called, directly after app start-up and reading in the configuration file.
+The first hook to be called, directly after app start-up and loading the configuration file.
 This hook is for modules to initialize state or load other modules.